Twelveably/Herobrine-Script-MCPE/README.md

 BagasMC - Texturing, Scripting.

-We are currently looking for Talented Modders that are interested working on this Mod, i do not care if you are an enemy, hater, or even my friend, all will be treated like normal :).
+We are currently looking for Talented Modders that are interested working on this Mod.